 Happy Joe’s is known as the inventor of taco pizza, a polarizing flavor that’s worth trying at least once.
 The Taco Joe features a base of refried beans, sausage and taco seasoned beef all topped with lettuce, tomato and taco chips and served with tangy Spicy Joe’s taco sauce.?

 "I'm sad that I didn't have Happy Joe's until my senior year at Augie.
 I highly recommend the taco pizza."

 ?
-Morning: Just a few blocks down from Hotel Blackhawk you’ll find the Figge Art Museum (225 W. 2nd Street, Davenport), a premier art exhibition and education facility with more than 4,000 works of art.
+Morning: Just a few blocks down from Hotel Blackhawk you’ll find the Figge Art Museum (225 W. 2nd St., Davenport), a premier art exhibition and education facility with more than 4,000 works of art.
 Spend your morning browsing the collection housed in a building that is a work of art in itself.?

 Or, try The Half Nelson an eatery and lounge offering upscale American fare and craft cocktails in a mid-century modern setting.

 ?
-After dinner: Take in the best views the Quad Cities has to offer from Up Skybar (215 N. Main Street).
+After dinner: Take in the best views the Quad Cities has to offer from Up Skybar (215 N. Main St.).
 This rooftop bar features signature cocktails and a cozy environment with killer views.

 "For the best view of the Quad Cities, visit the?Up Skybar.
 Get a cocktail, take a selfie, and look for 足彩澳门即时盘's Old Main dome off to the east."?

 ?
-Shopping: Visit Ragged Records, one of the midwest’s largest record stores with over 30,000 records and locations in Davenport and Rock Island.?
+Shopping: Visit Ragged Records, one of the Midwest’s largest record stores with over 30,000 records and locations in Davenport and Rock Island.?

 ?
 Catch a show: The Quad Cities music scene is striving with local, regional and national acts performing in a variety of venues nearly every day of the week.
 Check online to see who’s playing while you’re in town at any of our most popular venues: